|Maximum number of students||20|

 - a jupyter-notebook is provided, which contains the task-description and questions.

 - students have to prepare themselves before the exercise-date.
 For a focused preparation a list of preparation questions is contained in the jupyter-notebook of each exercise.
-These questions will be asked before the excercise (short oral test).
+These questions will be interrogated randomly at the start of each excercise.

 - Important: Even though it is not always explicitly stated, the obtained results must be discussed scientifically: Try to explain the results, document what you find interesting, propose improvements, …This discussion must also be included in the jupyter-notebook.

 - the prepared jupyter-notebooks (as described in the previous items, including the answers on the preparation questions!) must be submitted to the lecturer.
-Due that for each notebook, is immediately before the start of the next lab-exercise.
+Due date for each notebook, is immediately before the start of the next lab-exercise.
 The Jupyter Notebook (.ipynb), it’s .html representations and a link to download the entire project must be submitted.

 - Each exercise is marked.
-The final mark is the average over all 6 marks.
-The quality of the protocol and the quality of the sporadic test at the start of each exercise determine the marks.
+The final mark is the average over the best 5 marks.

 - Unexcused absence yields a submark of 4.7.